jack23247/blog/_posts/2021-04-01-bittersweet-tale-170-01.md

 ## ABEND

 Sadly, at this point things took a turn for the worse: all was well, the system re-IPL'd and started resyncing the RAID array and rebuilding the object database.
 This meant a sizable power draw, with both heavy disk activity and high CPU load.
-At this point, the old and tired PSU gave in, and it tripped.
-No SRCs, no fault light: it just went dark for a fraction of a second, enough time to bring the whole system to a halt.
+At this point, the PSU gave in and tripped.
+No SRCs, no fault light: it just went dark for a fraction of a second, bringing the whole system to a sudden halt.

-And this is the end of the story, for now: I have not confirmed what went awry in the PSU because it's riveted, and not supposed to be opened for repairs at all, and since after 23 years finding spare parts is not that easy or economical I can either scour eBay for a cheap and (hopefully) working PSU or decide to open it up and attempt to repair it.
+And this is the end of the story, for now: I have not confirmed what went awry in the PSU because it's riveted and not supposed to be opened for repairs at all, so I can either scour eBay for a cheap and (hopefully) working parts bin PSU or decide to open it up and attempt to repair it.

 Thus, I hope this article is only "part one" of a series where I'm able to put the system back online.